nasa-gibs/onearth/src/modules/wms_time_service/README.md

 This tool requires a few different configuration files to work:

-- endpoint config -- contains information about how the GC/GTS endpoint should be set up in Apache
+- endpoint config -- contains information about how the WMS Time endpoint should be set up in Apache
-- layer config(s) -- contains information about each of the layers to be included in the GC/GTS files.
+- layer config(s) -- contains information about each of the layers to be included in the WMS Time files.

 Note that Apache must be restarted for new configurations to take effect.
 This command may need to be run as `sudo` depending on the permission settings for